mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-monitoring.rst

    * - ``TopologyClosedEvent``
      - When a topology is shut down - this MUST be the last SDAM event fired.
    * - ``ServerHeartbeatStartedEvent``
-     - Published when the server monitor sends its ismaster call to the server.
+     - Published when the server monitor sends its ``hello`` or legacy hello call to the server.
    * - ``ServerHeartbeatSucceededEvent``
-     - Published on successful completion of the server monitor’s ismaster call.
+     - Published on successful completion of the server monitor’s ``hello`` or legacy hello call.
    * - ``ServerHeartbeatFailedEvent``
-     - Published on failure of the server monitor’s ismaster call, either with an ok: 0 result or a socket exception from the connection.
+     - Published on failure of the server monitor’s ``hello`` or legacy hello call, either with an ok: 0 result or a socket exception from the connection.

 Operations